 - Cut the squash in half and scoop out all the seeds.
-You can peel the outer skin of the squash but don't need to - it softens right up when cooked and it's perfectly fine to eat.
+You can peel the outer skin of the squash, but you definitely don't need to.
+It softens right up when cooked and it's delicious.

 - Cut the squash into 1-inch chunks.

-- Toss the squash with oil (if using), sprinkle with sea salt and spread on a roasting pan.
+- Toss the squash with oil, sprinkle with sea salt and spread on a baking sheet.